Content-based Controls For Music Large Language Modeling: Experiment

 \subsection{Datasets}

-\textbf{Training Set:} The training dataset consists of 299 \emph{unannotated instrumental} songs.
-We collect 150 of them from an open-source dataset MUSDB18 \citep{rafii2017musdb18} and download the remain 149 songs from the internet.
+The training dataset consists of 299 \emph{unannotated instrumental} songs.
+We collect 150 of them from an open-source dataset MUSDB18 \cite{rafii2017musdb18} and download the remain 149 songs from the internet.
 The latter subset predominantly consists of Pop songs, with a limited data of other genres such as Jazz and Rock.
 We omit the silent start and end segments of each training song, yielding 17.12 hours of audio.
-We employ Demucs to extract drum tracks, a chord recognition model \citep{jiang2019large}, an automatic transcription model \citep{Wu2021}, a beat tracking model \citep{bock2016madmom} to generate pseudo chord, MIDI, and beat labels.
-We publish pseudo annotations and song details for the latter subset online \footnote{\url{https://github.com/Kikyo-16/coco-mulla-repo/dataset}.}.
+We employ Demucs to extract drum tracks, a chord recognition model \cite{jiang2019large}, an automatic transcription model \cite{Wu2021}, and a beat tracking model \cite{bock2016madmom} to generate pseudo chord, MIDI, and beat labels.

-\textbf{RWC-POP-100:} The test set comprises 50 songs with chord, beat, and MIDI annotations from RWC-POP-100 \citep{goto2002rwc}.
-Vocals are excluded by a music source separation model Demucs \citep{defossez2019demucs}.
+The test set comprises 50 songs with chord, beat, and MIDI annotations from RWC-POP-100 \cite{goto2002rwc}.
+Vocals are excluded by a music source separation model Demucs \cite{defossez2019demucs}.